- IT maintenance planned outages

 - Email: firstname.lastname@example.org

-Most recent operating systems should be able to connect to AirUWS-Lite.
-Windows XP must be running Service Pack 3.
+- Most recent operating systems are able to connect to Western WiFi

 Network TCP/IP settings

-- Must be set to obtain an IP address automatically (this is normally the default setting).
+- Must be set to obtain an IP address automatically (normally the default setting).

 - You may need to set your computer to use the US keyboard layout (normally the default setting).